2.5 Documentation

 Focused DAR Notes

-• Data: This section contains information collected during the patient assessment, including vital signs and physical examination findings found during the “Assessment” phase of the nursing process.
+• Data: This section contains information collected during the client assessment, including vital signs and physical examination findings found during the “Assessment” phase of the nursing process.
 The Assessment phase is further discussed in the “Nursing Process” chapter.
+Think of the “Data” section as describing the main problem.

-• Action: This section contains the nursing actions that are planned and implemented for the patient’s focused problem.
+• Action: This section contains the nursing actions that are planned and implemented for the client’s focused problem.
 This section correlates to the “Planning” and “Implementation” phases of the nursing process and are further discussed in the “Nursing Process” chapter.
+Think of the “Action” section as describing what was done about the problem.

-• Response: This section contains information about the patient’s response to the nursing actions and evaluates if the planned care was effective.
+• Response: This section contains information about the client’s response to the nursing actions and evaluates if the planned care was effective.
 This section correlates to the “Evaluation” phase of the nursing process that is further discussed in the “Nursing Process” chapter.
+Think of the “Response” section as describing the result of what happened after performing the actions.

 View sample charting by exception paper documentation with associated DAR notes for abnormal findings.